justcollins/TWI_Repo/TWI_UnityProject/Assets/TWI_MainAssets/ReadMe_Main.txt

 This is the Main folder where all Assets(Scripts/Models/etc) will be stored in for all things made after 12/19/15.
 Everything made before 12/19/15 is to be considered experimental and is located in the ExperimentalScripts folder.

+This Project is done in Unity 5.2.0f3, so please make sure you have that Unity version before working on anything.
+Having a newer or older version can cause problems when integrating with others who are on the correct version.

 Inside of this folder, are personal work folders for every member of the team, along with folders containing prefabs, materials, and models for what the team might need for testing.